tmteam/NFun/Specs/Basics.md

 #For a function without arguments
 functionName()

-#For a function with arguments H
+#For a function with N -arguments
-functionName(arg1, arg2, arg3, ...argn)
+functionName(arg1, arg2...argN)
+# or
+functionName(arg1, arg2...argN,) # with trailing comma
 ```

 Reverse: